MiltonLai/phpbb3-lang-chinese/README.md

-## ABOUT
+## About
-This is the Chinese language package of phpBB3.X, maintained by  [phpbbchina.com](http://www.phpbbchina.com), delivered with the converting and packaging scripts.
+This is the Chinese language package of phpBB3.X maintained by [phpbbchina.com](http://www.phpbbchina.com), delivered with the auto-packaging scripts.
+The Chinese (Simplified & Traditional) language packages of phpBB3 were initially translated by the team of [phpbbchina.com](http://www.phpbbchina.com) from Jun 2007, through 3.0.0-RC2 to 3.0.7-pl1.
-The translation work was proceeded since 3.2.4.
+The translation work was restarted since 3.2.4.

 ## How can I use them?